Minor-Car-Mistake-LLC/Video-Killer/README.md

 # Video-Killer
 Kills all your videos
-install ffmpeg (most conveniently in your Downloads folder) at https://github.com/BtbN/FFmpeg-Builds/releases) before running
+Download ffmpeg (most conveniently in your Downloads folder) at https://github.com/BtbN/FFmpeg-Builds/releases/download/latest/ffmpeg-master-latest-win64-gpl.zip and extract (also in Downloads folder) before running